codedefender-io/sdk/README.md

 This provides an easy to obfuscate functions with pre-defined obfuscation settings.

-### Does this create unwanted exports?
+### Doesnt this macro create unwanted exports?

-No. CodeDefender will process your file and remove these exported functions from the export directory so that the export directory is not cluttered with unwanted exports.
+No. CodeDefender will process your file and remove the exported functions created from the macro from the export directory so that the export directory is not cluttered with unwanted exports.